 All components of comprehensive income (loss), including net income (loss), are reported in the financial statements in the period in which they are recognized.
 Comprehensive income (loss) is defined as the change in equity (net assets) of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Accordingly, in addition to reporting net income (loss) under the current rules, the Company is required to display the impact of any fluctuations in its foreign currency translation adjustments and any unrealized gains or losses on its investment securities as components of comprehensive income (loss) and to display an amount representing total comprehensive income (loss) for each period.
+In accordance with accounting guidance, the Company presents the impact of any fluctuations in its foreign currency translation adjustments and any unrealized gains or losses on its investment securities in a separate statement of comprehensive income (loss) for each period.